mangeshkokse/Terraform/README.md

 11. output file
 12. state file and statefile management
 13. How to Unlock Terraform State?
 If in any condition it get lock. -  terraform force-unlock <LOCK_ID>
+14. How to Unlock Terraform State in Production (via CI/CD controlled workflows)
-14. modules
+15. modules
-15. provisioners
+16. provisioners
-16. data source
+17. data source
-17. workspaces
+18. workspaces
-18. functions
+19. functions
-19. lifecycle rules
+20. lifecycle rules
-20. loop, count and for_each
+21. loop, count and for_each
-21. Dynamic blocks
+22. Dynamic blocks
-22. secrets and secreats management
+23. secrets and secreats management
-23. what is terragraunt
+24. what is terragraunt
-24. debugging and validations
+25. debugging and validations
-25. how to upgrade terraform
+26. how to upgrade terraform
-26. template
+27. template
-27. terraform import
+28. terraform import
-28. user_data in terraform
+29. user_data in terraform
-29. depends on metadata
+30. depends on metadata

 ```yaml
 terraform-eks/